 If you like the Greek Goddess look, which in this case is a bit more elegant, than it will come down to the fabric you use.
 This silky 100% polyester used here looks silky and elegant.
 If you use a plain white sheet, you'll get a more casual look.
 Either way, make it your own.

 Cape and Strap

 A cape can add a royal feel, so if you'd like to dress things up a bit, make this simple little cape out of old curtains or whatever you have.

 The strap is just a piece of gold trim wide enough to cover a bra strap.
 It's pinned to the front and back of the toga.
 Eliminates the need for a strapless bra.
 Just another way of many on how to make a toga.

 This sash was made from some old curtains.
 Sheers, linens, sheets, or just about anything will work.

-Video for How to Make a Toga or Greek Goddess Costume
+Hope you enjoyed How to Make a Toga - Greek Goddess Costume